 - The Tour Leader and the Principal should be involved in the financial administration of a school tour/school activity. - Separate financial records should be maintained for each school tour/school activity.
-An accurate record of all participating students and the money paid by each student should be maintained by the tour leader or the teacher in charge of the activity. - A receipt should be issued for any money paid for each tour/school activity.
-If money is paid through the electronic Payment System (Way2Pay) a text receipt will be issued to the parent/guardian registered on the Way2Pay system. - A financial report on the tour/school activity should be given to the Principal after the tour/school activity. - In line with Data Protection, a copy of all receipts, permission slips and other records pertaining to the tour/school activity should be kept for a period of five years.
-This material should be submitted to the Principal at the end of the tour/school activity where it will be securely stored.
-Data in relation to each tour/school activity will be securely disposed of at the end of the five year period.
+An accurate record of all participating students and the money paid by each student should be maintained by the tour leader or the teacher in charge of the activity. - When money is paid through the electronic Payment System (Way2Pay) a text receipt will be issued to the parent/guardian registered on the Way2Pay system. - A financial report on the tour/school activity should be given to the principal after the tour/school activity. - In line with Data Protection, a copy of all receipts, permission slips and other records pertaining to the tour/school activity should be kept for a period of five years.
+This material should be submitted to the principal at the end of the tour/school activity where it will be securely stored.
+Data in relation to each tour/school activity will be securely disposed of at the end of the five-year period.